Nenogzar/Academy_SoftUni/fundamentals_python/lectures/19-21_Mid_Exam_Preparation/README.md

 * price for a package of flour - a floating-point number in the range [0.00…100.00]
 * price for a single egg - a floating-point number in the range [0.00…100.00]
 * price for a single apron - a floating-point number in the range [0.00…100.00] The input data will always be valid.
-There is no need to check it explicitly.
+There is nneed tcheck it explicitly.
 #### Output
 The output should be printed on the console.
-* If the calculated price of the items is less or equal to the budget:
+* If the calculated price of the items is less or equal tthe budget:
   * "Items purchased for {the cost of the items}$."
 * If the calculated price is more than the budget:
   * "{neededMoney}$ more needed."
-* All prices must be formatted to two digits after the decimal point.
+* All prices must be formatted ttwdigits after the decimal point.

 | Input                                   | Output                      |
 |-----------------------------------------|-----------------------------|